skalyaanamoorthy/PSLMs/README.md

 The sections after general setup are for reproducing the experiments starting from raw data.

 ## Docker Setup
-### For running inference and completely reproducing analysis.
-Skip this if you are just demoing notebooks and processed to General Setup section
+ℹ️ **For running inference and completely reproducing analysis.
+Skip this if you are just demoing notebooks and processed to General Setup section**

 1. Clone the repository:
 ```